-DANIEL KUEST SCHOLARSHIP
+DANIELLE KUEST SCHOLARSHIP

-This purpose of this scholarship is to provide financial for worthy GLCC students.
+This purpose of this scholarship is to provide financial assistance for worthy GLCC students.
 The scholarship was established in memory of Daniel Kuest, daughter of Dr. and Mrs. Alvin Kuest.
-DETRO SCHOLARSHIP Awards are available to prospective or current students with a financial need.
-The funds of this scholarship are made available in memory of former GLCC president, Louis M. Detro.

 GOOD SAMARITAN SCHOLARSHIP

 Students who have declared their intent to enter the preaching ministry may apply for this scholarship.
 This fund was established in 1968.